ksierra/guidetokulchur.github.io/_posts/static/2015-06-17-submission-guidelines.md

 ### Guidelines:

-Up to ten pages poetry, short fiction and personal essay.
+Up to ten pages poetry, short fiction, photo and personal essay.
 Please insert a page break between each piece if you are submitting more than one piece.
 No pdf files.

+We are also taking submissions for cover art.

+Please send art and photo submissions at 300 DPI, 8.5 inches high and 5.5 inches wide.

 Simultaneous submissions are strongly discouraged.
 Work previously published will not be considered.